KazanYura/BigDataProject/README.md

 # BigDataProject
 ## Made by Kazan Yurii and Kyrychenko Mykola

-All documentation can be found in Documentation.pdf All examples are placed in directory results_examples.
+All documentation can be found in Documentation.pdf <br />
+All examples are placed in directory results_examples.